lauridsj/CombineHarvester/ahtt/scripts/README.md

 - `--local`: Run locally without submitting to condor.
 - `--runtime`: Runtime in seconds for the condor submission.
 Default is 10800 (3h).
 - `--memory`: Memory requirement in MB for the condor submission.
 Default is 2048.
 Sometimes very large combination fits exceed this and crash, in this case increase to 4096.
+- `--output-tag`: Use this if you want to run the same mode multiple times with different settings within the same workspace (i.e. you set `--tag` to the original tag of the workspace, and `--output-tag` to something else).

 ## Best fits + uncertainties